Looking for an electric guitar tuner? Or perhaps the best acoustic guitar tuner?

 Another cool aspect is the variety of tuning settings on offer.
 As well as being chromatic, it boasts over 100 different preset tunings and an abundance of customization settings to choose from.

 All this choice may be slightly overwhelming for novices, however, but if you play multiple stringed instruments and want precision when it comes to tuning, this is likely to be the best choice for you.
+As it’s free, it’s arguably the best free guitar tuner app out there.

 While this won’t be to everyone’s taste (style-wise), this one is by far the most accurate of all the chromatic types we mention here, thanks to its adjustable sensitivity settings.